Articles and Resources For Writers

 Just Write »

-You've no doubt heard of NaNoWriMo, the annual event where amateur writers pledge to complete a 50,000-word novel in one month.
-It has many supporters... and many critics.
+You've probably heard of NaNoWriMo, the annual event where amateur writers pledge to complete a 50,000-word novel in one month.
+It has many supporters . . . and many critics.

 I'm one of the supporters; and, while musing on a quotation of mine that refuses to die, I finally put my finger on why.